Skip to content

 Deploiying the Standalone Version of Uptime Kuma

-As with any other application available in the NMaaS catalog, the deployment process for the standalone version is:
+As with any other application available in the nmaas catalog, the deployment process for the standalone version is:

 1. Subscribe your domain to the Uptime Kuma application from the Applications page.